CiwPython/Ciw/docs/Reference/parameters.rst

 *Required*

 Describes the service distributions for each node and customer class.
 This is a dictionary, with keys as customer classes, and values are lists describing the service distributions for each node.
 If only one class of customer is required it is sufficient to simply enter a list of service distributions.
-For more details on inputting distributions, see :ref:`service-distributions`.
+For more details on inputting distributions, see :ref:`set-dists`.

 An example is shown::

     'Service_distributions': {'Class 0': [['Exponential', 4.4],
                                           ['Uniform', 0.1, 0.9]],
                               'Class 1': [['Exponential', 6.0],
                                           ['Lognormal', 0.5, 0.6]]}

 An example where only one class of customer is required::

     'Service_distributions': [['Exponential', 4.8],
                               ['Exponential', 5.2]]